Liliw: History

 Founded in 1571 by Gat Tayaw, the small town of Liliw is nestled at the foot of Mount Banahaw, 17 km away from Santa Cruz, Laguna's capital.

-According to a story, Liliw got its name from a bird.
-It was said that Gat Tayaw and his followers decided to erect a bamboo pole and to name the town after the bird that would first alight at the top of the pole within four days.
-A crow, however, was the first bird to alight on the pole.
-A crow was considered bad and so Gat Tayaw and his men moved south and erected another bamboo pole.
-A beautiful bird alighted on the pole and sang, "Liw, Liw, Liw".
-Thus the town became Liliw.
+According to local tradition,Liliw derived its name from a bird.
+It is said that Gat Tayaw and his followers erected a bamboo pole and agreed to name the settlement after the first bird to alight on it within four days.
+A crow initially landed on the pole, but as it was considered a bad omen, the group relocated farther south and set up another pole.
+A more auspicious bird later perched on it and sang “liw, liw, liw,” from which the town’s name was derived.

-This is supported by Tagalog dictionary written by Fr.
+This account is supported by the Tagalog dictionary compiled by Fr.
 Noceda and Fr.
-San Lucar, under the dictionary entry 'lilio' stating "a type of bird, from which the town in Laguna under the Franciscan monks is named after."
+San Lucar, which includes the entry “lilio,” described as a type of bird from which the town in Laguna, then under Franciscan administration, takes its name.

-The spelling of the town's name from Lilio was changed on June 11, 1965, when the municipal council passed Resolution No. 38-S-65 which declared “Liliw” as the official name and spelling of the town.
-This was to avoid confusion in pronouncing and spelling the name of the town.
+The spelling of the town's name from Lilio was changed on June 11, 1965, when the municipal council passed Resolution No. 38-S-65, which declared "Liliw" as the official name and spelling of the town.
+This was to avoid confusion in pronouncing and spelling the town name.

 Geography

 Liliw has a total land area of 3910 ha.
-It is bounded on the north-west by Santa Cruz; north-east by Magdalena; on the east by Majayjay; on the west by Nagcarlan; and on the south by Dolores in Quezon Province.
+It borders Santa Cruz to the northwest, Magdalena to the northeast, Majayjay to the east, Nagcarlan to the west and Dolores in Quezon Province to the south.
 It is 56 km from Santa Cruz and 101 km from Manila.

 It is one of the highland towns forming the southern extremity of Laguna.
-It is situated at the foot of Mt.
-Banahaw.
+It is situated at the foot of Mount Banahaw.